orionfuzion/newcracks/SonShuSi/IPL.md

    but since *[Ocean](https://en.wikipedia.org/wiki/Ocean_Software)*
    never used it, it was eventually integrated in the IPL.

-   Illegal's part executes in low memory in place of the exception vectors.
+   *Illegal*'s part executes in low memory in place of the exception vectors.
-   The code is entirely encrypted and is decoded on-the-fly using different techniques, and in particular the trace vector decoding:
+   The code is entirely encrypted and is decoded on-the-fly using different techniques, and in particular the *trace vector decoding*:
    - The trace exception handler is installed at address *$8*, at the beginning of the exception vectors.
    - The stack pointer is set to different low memory addresses not